Sean Spicer: Recreational Marijuana Scrutiny Will Increase Under Administration

 “I think after the feds learn how well-regulated Washington’s adult use and medical cannabis markets are, they will leave it status quo,” said Ian Eisenberg, a weed retailer in Seattle.

-If Sean Spicer’s comments about the Trump administration directing the Justice Department to crack down on states with legalized marijuana hold true, it will create havoc in the cannabis industry and shut down thousands of growers, distributors and related businesses.
+If Sean Spicer’s comments about the Trump administration directing the Justice Department to crack down on states with legalized marijuana hold true, it will create havoc in the cannabis industry and shut down thousands of growers, distributors, and related businesses.
 Currently, Alaska, Colorado, Washington, Maine, Massachusetts, Nevada, and California have legal recreational marijuana.

 [Featured Image by Drew Angerer/Getty Images]